 - Assisting with finding another option for high-risk medications (HRMs).

 - Assisting offices, patients and drug stores with concerns about gaps in care or adherence.

 - Lock-in submission to the Office of Inspector General (OIG).

-What is a clinical prior authorization edit?
-How is a clinical edit handled?
+What is a clinical prior authorization edit and how is it handled?

 What is a quantity limit?
 How is a quantity limit handled?

 A quantity limit may lower the number (or amount) of drugs covered during a certain time period.
 Quantity limits put a limit on the use of certain drugs for quality and safety reasons.
 The quantity limit for each drug is supported by the Food and Drug Administration (FDA) and/or by the instructions in the package insert.
 This program encourages safe and appropriate drug use.
 If a quantity limit is given to a drug, and the prescription is higher than this quantity limit, the local pharmacist will make sure the request is safe.
 If the higher quantity or dose of the drug is considered safe, a supply of up to fifteen (15) days may be given.
 The provider will contact the Pharmacy Benefit Manager (PBM) vendor to request approval for the larger quantity.

 What is step therapy?
 Are step therapy edits included for Medicaid patients?